-The ORSA is a comprehensive assessment of all risks in the business to determine whether current and future capital will be sufficient to ensure sustained adequacy of solvency coverage in the face of these risks.
+The ORSA is a comprehensive assessment of all risks in the business to determine whether current and future capital will be sufficient to ensure sustained adequacy of solvency coverage in the face of these risks and whether the Company will continue to be liquid.
 The ORSA is an integral part of our business strategy and takes the nature, scale and complexity of the risks inherent in the business into consideration.
 We assess our overall solvency needs using the Solvency II Standard Formula.